akoy93/hobo_signs_server/README.md

 - **Response Data:** a JSON object containing a list of posts

 **Getting Posts By Hashtag:**
-- This API call returns all posts containing the specified hashtag.
+- This API call returns all posts within the specified radius of the provided location that contain the specified hashtag.
 - HTTP GET to /get_posts_with_hashtag
 - Requires the following query parameters:
 	- access_token
 	- latitude
 	- longitude
 	- hashtag (without the '#', e.g. "android")
+	- radius
 - **Response Data:** a JSON object containing a list of posts

 **Getting a List of Hashtags:**
-- This API call returns a list of hashtags sorted by their number of posts in descending order.
+- This API call returns a list of all hashtags that have been used within the specified radius of the provided location.
+This list will be sorted by their number of posts in descending order.
 The response will be a list of JSON objects containing a 'hashtag' field and a 'num_posts' field.
 The 'num_posts' field is an integer equal to the number of posts that contain the particular hashtag.
 - HTTP GET to /hashtags
 - Requires the following query parameters:
 	- access_token
+	- latitude
+	- longitude
+	- radius
 - **Response Data:** a JSON object containing a list of hashtags